V4F-project/v4f-project/README.md

-# V4F-project
+# V4F-FlexDH

 This archive is used to share tools generated in "Value for Flexibility" (V4F) research project funded by Business Finland.

-The archive contains a mixed-integer linear programming (MILP) model for a systems consisting of heat pumps (HP), combined heat and power (CHP) units, heat-only boilers (HOB), and thermal storage (TS) units.
+The archive contains a mixed-integer linear programming (MILP) model for district heat (DH) system consisting of heat pumps (HP), combined heat and power (CHP) units, heat-only boilers (HOB), and thermal storage (TS) units.

 See the PDF documentation for in-depth description of the model.